Old Right (United States): Internal differences

 While outsiders thought Taft was the epitome of the conservative wing of the Republican Party, inside the party he was repeatedly criticized by hard-liners who were alarmed by his sponsorship of New Deal-like programs, especially federal housing for the poor, and federal aid to public schools.
 The real estate lobby was especially fearful about public housing.
 Senator Kenneth Wherry discerned a "touch of socialism" in Taft, while his Ohio colleague Senator John Bricker speculated that perhaps the "socialists have gotten to Bob Taft".
 This distrust on the right hurt Taft's 1948 presidential ambitions.

 The Southern Agrarian wing drew on some of the values and anxieties being articulated on the anti-modern right, including the desire to retain the social authority and defend the autonomy of the American states and regions, especially the South.
 Donald Davidson was one of the most politically active of the agrarians, especially in his criticisms of the TVA in his native Tennessee.
-As Murphy (2001) shows, the Southern Agrarians articulated old values of Jeffersonian Democracy.
-Murphy writes:

-Instead, they rejected industrial capitalism and the culture it produced.
-In I'll Take My Stand they called for a return to the small-scale economy of rural America as a means to preserve the cultural amenities of the society they knew.
-Ransom and Tate believed that only by arresting the progress of industrial capitalism and its imperatives of science and efficiency could a social order capable of fostering and validating humane values and traditional religious faith be preserved.
-Skeptical and unorthodox themselves, they admired the capacity of orthodox religion to provide surety in life.
+The Southern Agrarians articulated old values of Jeffersonian Democracy.
+Paul V. Murphy explains that they "called for a return to the small-scale economy of rural America as a means to preserve the cultural amenities of the society they knew."
+Instead of science and efficiency, they preferred to rely on religion to uphold social order and values.